The Importance of Employer Branding in Recruitment

 2. Duration

 Recruitment marketing lasts as long as you need to fill a particular role.
-Once you've hired someone for the position, the marketing ends.
+Once you've hired someone for the position, this process ends.

 Employer branding, on the other hand, is a continuous process.
-You need to commit to showing your company's culture in practice to win and retain top talent.
+You need to commit to continuously showing your company's culture to win over great candidates and retain them.

 3. Examples

-An employer branding example of recruitment marketing is posting an open role on a job site to attract applicants.
-Or shooting a recruitment video and posting it on LinkedIn.
+An employer branding example of recruitment marketing is posting an open role on a job site to target the right applicants.
+You can shoot some of your best recruitment videos and post them on LinkedIn to target top candidates.

 4. Target audience